-The program may use (check all that apply; at least one MUST be selected):

-Form OCFS-LDSS-7006, Individual Health Care Plan for a Child with Special Honoreds ealth Care el l'all Man del l'Anni l'al de million de l'anni de l'a ☐ Other: (please attach the program's plan for individualized care) Additional documentation or instruction may be provided.
-Explain here: The p program may use (check all that apply; at least one MUST be selected): Form OCFS-6029, Individual Allergy and Anaphylaxis Emergency Plan Other: (please attach the program's plan for individualized care) Additional documentation or instruction may be provided.
-Explain here: ·
+The program may use (check all that apply; at least one MUST be selected): Form OCFS-LDSS-7006, Individual Health Care Plan for a Child with Special Health Care Needs ☐ Other: (please attach the program's plan for individualized care) Additional documentation or instruction may be provided.
+Explain here: Necessary training will be provided as indicated by plan.
+The program may use (check all that apply; at least one MUST be selected): Form OCFS-6029, Individual Allergy and Anaphylaxis Emergency Plan Other: (please attach the program's plan for individualized care) Additional documentation or instruction may be provided.
+Explain here: